 Ifaty lies close to Tulear on the South-west coast.
-It offers sand, sea and snorkeling.
-It’s the ideal place to relax after your wildlife safari.
-Situated in the largest lagoon of Madagascar, Ifaty is protected by a large coral reef hence the good diving and snorkelling.
+Here you find sand, sea and snorkeling.
+So it’s the ideal place to relax after your wildlife safari.
+Situated on the largest lagoon of Madagascar, a coral reef protects Ifaty.
+Thus it also offers good diving and snorkelling.

-From July to mid September, whales come to the cool ocean of Madagascar to give birth.
-You can take a boat excursion out to see the whales, a spectacular experience as sometimes the whales approach very close to the boat.
+From July to mid September, whale-watching is the order of the day.
+Whales arrive to the waters around Madagascar to give birth.
+During this time, you can take a boat out to see them.
+This is a spectacular experience as sometimes the whales approach very close to the boat.

-Ankao is accessed by boat only.
-Situated on a beach with emerald seas, it is one of the best spots for diving, kite surfing and watersports in the southern Madagascar.
-You can also take an excursion out to island of Nosy Be.
+Ankao is accessible by boat only.
+Situated on a beach with emerald seas, it is one of the best spots for diving, kite surfing and watersports in Madagascar.
+It makes a great alternative to Ifaty.

 Spiny Forest of the Dry South

-Alternatively you fly into Fort Dauphin and then take a 3 hour road transfer to Mandrare River Camp .
-Here you will see the spiny forest and get a true sense of rural Madagascan life.
-You can visit remote tribal communities that have not been exposed to modern day pressures.
-These small villages, surrounded by ancient baobab trees, have a complex network of taboos and tradition rules every area of life.
-Afterwards you can head to Manafiafy Beach Lodge on the lush south-eastern coast of Madagascar.
+Alternatively you can fly into Fort Dauphin and then take a 3 hour road transfer to Mandrare River Camp .
+Here you see the spiny forest and get a true sense of rural Madagascar life.
+You visit remote tribal communities that have not been exposed to modern day pressures.
+These small villages, surrounded by ancient baobab trees, have a complex network of taboos and traditions which rule every area of their lives.
+Afterwards why not head to Manafiafy Beach Lodge on the lush south-eastern coast of Madagascar for some R&R?